New York fracking lawsuit could set drilling precedent

 "But saying we're going to not allow it at all is not regulating the industry itself."

-"I'm sure some municipal attorneys will try to come up with other clever means to accomplish the same goal (of banning drilling) but we will argue if it prohibits drilling in any way, it's beyond their authority."
+"I'm sure some municipal attorneys will try to come up with other clever means to accomplish the same goal, but we will argue if it prohibits drilling in any way, it's beyond their authority."